Teaching means empowering others to live their best lives!

 Now as a Teaching Associate Professor for Student Success, I teach classes that help students make real-world connections.
 My favorite part of the job is that I get to forge relationships with students inside the classroom and out.

-I've earned the highest award at our university for teaching and am alumni of distinction from my graduate program, but the real reward comes from those students who contact me years after they graduated to tell me that I challenged them and taught them meaningful things.
+I've earned some of the highest awards at our university for teaching and am an alumni of distinction from my graduate program.
+For me the real reward comes from those students who contact me years after they graduated to tell me that I challenged them and taught them meaningful things.

 Whether I am developing classes,